|The George A. and Eliza Gardner|

 The Howard Foundation awards a limited number of fellowships each year for independent projects in selected fields.
 The Foundation targets its support specifically to early mid-career individuals, those who have achieved recognition for at least one major project.
 Approximately ten fellowships will be awarded in April 2014 for 2014-2015 in the fields of

 Stipends of $30,000 will be awarded to support individuals working on projects for the academic year 2014-2015.
 Howard Fellowships are intended primarily to provide artists and scholars with time to complete their work.
-They are not intended for publication subsidies, for equipment purchase, for preparation of exhibits, or to support institutional programs.
-Note that music and playwriting (excluding TV and film scripts) are this year's entries in the creative arts, while proposals for historical and critical studies in history, musicology, and theatre studies are invited.
+They are not intended for publication subsidies, for equipment purchase, for preparation of exhibits, for support of concerts and other performances, or to support institutional programs.
+Note that music and playwriting (excluding TV and film scripts) are this year's entries in the creative arts, while proposals for historical and critical studies in history, musicology, and theatre studies are also welcomed.
 There are no residency requirements for individuals during the time in which they receive awards.
 We are aware that leave patterns and individual career plans do not necessarily correspond to the Howard Foundation cycle of awards for individuals, and fellowship recipients in a given year may accordingly postpone receipt of their fellowship funds, if that is more convenient for them.
-The deadline for submission of applications is November 1, 2013.
+The deadline for submission of applications was November 1, 2013.
 Fellowship recipients will be announced in April 2014.

 Sequence of Awards